claytonwramsey/fiddler/README.md

 Below are my plans for the future of this engine, in roughly descending order of
 interest:

+* Refactor `Score` to be an actual structure with more convenient usage

 * Actual match data to support Elo estimates

 * Futility and null-move pruning